 4.1 Introduction

 This Clause investigates a set of use cases for integration of different Identity and SSO frameworks (e.g OpenID) with the 3GPP networks set up for various authentication configurations (e.g. with and without GAA/GBA via TR 33.924) .
 It also explores service requirements for the operators that enable authenticated access to the third party service providers.
+The following common pre-conditions are assumed for all use cases:

+There is a SSO sever in Operator networks.

+The user has a service subscription with SSO support.

+The user has at least one data service account The user agrees the terms and condition to use SSO with the Operator.

+The user agrees the terms and condition to use SSO with 3rd Party service.

+Service agreements and charging schemes are already in place between 3rd Party service providers and Operators

+The user is able to access the data service via either a browser or a non-browser application with the devices registered with the operator.

-4.1 Use case 1: 3rd Party Web Service Access
+4.2 Use case 1: 3rd Party Web Service Access